GDP-ADMIN/codehub/oauth2-proxy/README.md

    Replace `<your-domain>` with your actual domain name.
 9. Click **Create**.
 10. Copy the **Client ID** and **Client Secret**.
 You will need these for the script.

-## User Interaction Guide

-When running the script "Option 1: One-Click Deployment or Option 2: Manual Installation" , you'll be prompted to provide the following values:

-1. **OAuth2 Proxy Client ID**
-   - Description: Your Google OAuth application's Client ID
-   - Example: `123456789-abcdef.apps.googleusercontent.com`
-   - Where to get it: Google Cloud Console > APIs & Services > Credentials

-2. **OAuth2 Proxy Client Secret**
-   - Description: Your Google OAuth application's Client Secret
-   - Example: `GOCSPX-abcdefghijklmnopqrstuvwxyz`
-   - Where to get it: Google Cloud Console > APIs & Services > Credentials

-3. **Backend Port**
-   - Description: The port number where your application is running
-   - Example: `3000`
-   - Note: Must be a valid port number (1-65535)

-4. **Domain Name**
-   - Description: Your application's domain name
-   - Example: `app.example.com`
-   - Note: This will be used for SSL certificate generation

-5. **Whitelist Domains**
-   - Description: Comma-separated list of email domains allowed to access
-   - Example: `example.com,company.com`
-   - Note: Use `*` to allow all domains

-6. **SSL Certificate**
-   - Description: Path to your SSL certificate and key, or let the script generate a self-signed certificate for testing purposes.
-   - Example: Provide your own `.pem` and `.key` files, or leave blank to auto-generate.
-   - Note: The script will generate a self-signed SSL certificate if you do not provide one.
-This is suitable for development and testing, but for production use, supply a valid SSL certificate.

-After providing these values, the script will:
-- Generate a secure cookie secret on
-- Create persistent environtment .env
-- Create SSL certificates
-- Set up Nginx configuration
-- Configure Docker containers
-- Start the services

 ## Deployment Options